-- 3. Pursuant to Article 427, paragraph (1) of the Companies Act, the Company has concluded an agreement with Mr. Koji Yanagisawa, Mr. Dai Tamesue and Mr. Harold George Meij to limit their liability for damages as stipulated in Article 423, paragraph (1) of the said act.
+- 3. Pursuant to Article 427, paragraph (1) of the Companies Act, the Company has concluded an agreement with Mr. Tetsuzo Hasegawa, Mr. Ryogo Tsukioka and Mr. Koichiro Iida to limit their liability for damages as stipulated in Article 423, paragraph (1) of the said act.
 The limit of liabilities for damages under the relevant agreement is the amounts set forth in laws and regulations.
 The limitation of liability specified in these agreements is limited to times when the Directors are in good faith and not grossly negligent in performing the duties as Director that cause liability.
-When their reappointments are approved at this General Meeting of Shareholders, the agreements for the previous term will be continued. - 4.
+When their reappointments are approved at this General Meeting of Shareholders, the agreements for the previous term will be continued.
+In addition, if the election of Mr. Akira Tozawa is approved, the Company plans to conclude an agreement with similar contents with him. - 4.
 The Company has entered into a directors and officers liability insurance policy as provided for in Article 430-3, paragraph (1) of the Companies Act with an insurance company, and the policy covers compensation of damages and litigation expenses incurred by the insured, including the Company's Directors.
-If each candidate is elected and assumes the office as Director (excluding Directors who are Audit and Supervisory Committee members), each candidate will be included as an insured in the policy.
+If each candidate is elected and assumes the office as Director who is an Audit and Supervisory Committee member, each candidate will be included as an insured in the policy.
 In addition, when the policy is renewed, the Company plans to renew the policy with the same terms.
 The contents of the policy are as specified in "4.
 Company Officers, (3) Overview of the contents of Directors and Officers Liability Insurance Policy" of the Business Report.